kittu2710/Scrapping-of-books/README.md

 # Scrapping-of-books
-Scrapping of bestseller books from amazon.in
+Scrapping of bestseller books from amazon website